TechJunkie is a BOX20 Media Company

 Aggretsuko is a Netflix original based on a series of shorts that originally aired on Japan’s TBS Network.
 The series follows Retsuko, an anthropomorphic red panda, who feels frustrated by her place in the world.
 She works in the accounting department of a Japanese trading firm, and spends much of her day dealing with her bosses and co-workers, pushing the 25 year old panda to feel frustrated by the world.
 At night, Retsuko heads to a karaoke bar, drinking and singing death metal to let her emotions out.
 Despite the show’s cute aesthetic (Sanrio, the company behind Aggretsuko, is best known for creating Hello Kitty), the series treats Retsuko with respect, as she deals with her misogynistic boss and tries to navigate the nightmare that is modern life.
-Two seasons are streaming.
+Three seasons are streaming.